TAKE NOTE: Celebrate the Launch of the Heart of Huntingdon Campaign

 The mission of the Huntingdon College Security Department is to protect life and property, prevent and detect crime, maintain a successful parking and traffic system and to be of general service to the College in the furtherance of its overall mission.

-Students, faculty, staff, visitors and all other constituencies are strongly encouraged to immediately report any and all crime to Campus Security (334-833-4463 or 334-324-6565) who will assist with accurate and prompt reporting of all crimes on campus and will advise and assist in reporting crimes that occur off campus.
+Students, faculty, staff, visitors and all other constituencies are strongly encouraged to immediately report any and all crime to Campus Security (334-324-6565) who will assist with accurate and prompt reporting of all crimes on campus and will advise and assist in reporting crimes that occur off campus.
 Prompt and accurate reporting of incidents and/or crimes is vital to insure the issuance of timely warning notices and timely disclosure of crime statistics.

 VICTIMS OF SEXUAL MISCONDUCT SHOULD REVIEW THE COLLEGE’S SEXUAL MISCONDUCT POLICY FOR THE PROCEDURES TO FOLLOW IF YOU ARE A VICTIM OF SEXUAL MISCONDUCT.